 - Special projects as assigned.

-- Must be able to visit loss sites to complete investigations when necessary.
+- Must be able to visit loss sites by vehicle and perform inspections of damage.

 Customer Service Representative